simonsobs/scheduler/docs/state.rst

 tel.State( commands.State )
 ----------------------------
-Telescope state adds in the variables that are relevant for detector setup
+Telescope state adds in the variables that are relevant for detector setup. tel.

-* boresight_rot_now
+State will depend on a `get_boresight()` function that must be implemented by the SAT and LAT states because boresight is a derived parameter for the LAT.

 * last_ufm_relock
 * last_bias_step
 * last_bias_step_boresight